How To Write A Movie Script: All You Need To Know About Writing Your First Screenplay

 For example, Cashing Out is primarily a movie about gambling, so I watched other gambling movies such as Rounders, 21, etc.

-This may seem like this was a simple process, but my first screenplay nearly took me four years to complete.
+This may seem simple, but my first screenplay nearly took me four years to complete.

-One thing I will note, my first script took a long time because I spent too much time researching and developing the story.
-It’s important to set boundaries for yourself otherwise it may become overwhelming.
+I will note that my first script took a long time because I spent too much time researching and developing the story.
+Setting boundaries for yourself is important; otherwise, it may become overwhelming.

 Step 3: Development